davidlamyc/audio-hosting/README.md

 I endeavour to make more improvements to this application (including the below architecture diagram) before the 18th June 2025, including but not limited to the following:

 1. Analyse and implement the handling of various file formats (e.g. mp4/avi).
 Application currently only tested for mp3 format.
+Update 17/6: Tested for mp3,ogg,wav,flac,aac.
+(Done)
 2. Analyse and implement a more scalable file storage solution, as local storage will certainly not scale.
 (Not required)
 3. Suggest production-ready architecture.
 (Done)
-4. Clean up as there is dead code
+4. Clean up as there is dead code.
+(Done)

 Any suggestions or feedback are welcomed :smile: